Workplace Analytics privacy and data access

 To download query results

 - Open Workplace Analytics.
-If prompted, enter your Microsoft credentials.
+If prompted, If prompted, sign in with your work account.

 - Select Results.
 The Results page displays previously run queries.